“It is estimated most human beings only use 10% of their brain’s capacity.”

 How it got started is easy to understand.
 In the early days of neuroscience, imaging tools didn’t have the resolution that they have today, so we weren’t able to detect subtle activity throughout the brain.
 Additionally, think about what a person is typically doing when undergoing a CT or MRI scan.
 Are they running a marathon?
 Composing a symphony or writing a novel?
 Learning to knit or type or speak a foreign language?
 Of course not.
 They’re lying on an exam table, after being told not to move.
 In other words, brain activity is a bit on the quieter side.
 But thanks to newer technology, we now know that — barring damage — there is no part of our brain that isn’t active and isn’t active always.
 Even when we sleep, our brains show activity.
 Reduced, perhaps, but still there.

-As for why this myth perpetuates … I believe it all comes down to something so well exemplified by the movies perpetuating this myth: at some point in our lives, we all want to be better, smarter, faster, or to have more control over events around us.
+As for why this myth is perpetuated… I believe it all comes down to something so well exemplified by the movies perpetuating this myth: at some point in our lives, we all want to be better, smarter, faster, or to have more control over events around us.
 Maybe we even want to read minds or to move things just by thinking about it, or know instantly what’s happening in some faraway place.
 Wouldn’t it be nice to flip a switch and have that all be possible?

 But there is no switch.
 Your brain is what it is.
 You’re already using it 100%.
 So make the most of it.